Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 edits to the engramatic data.

 From our perspective, we see through the eyes of the synthetic memory we created and experience the passing of time as if its real - but it isn't.
-There is no time.
-It's all just data.
+[There is no time.](./Research/Around The City/time-as-a-loop.md) It's all just data.
 No future.
 No tomorrow.
-Only the here and now.
+Only the here and now and buffers located in different places.

 Further complicating this experience, the blending of Johnny's engramatic data and our synthetic V causes side effects.
 The memories start to blend.
 From V's